 But John was so determined to have the last word in this argument, that he paid for a handbill to be published and distributed around New Bern on Saturday, September 4th, 1802, in which he accused Richard of showing a “malicious, low and unmanly spirit”.
 Richard immediately responded with his own flier (printed up that very afternoon) calling John “both a liar and a scoundrel.”
 The three time Governor than added, “I shall always hold myself in readiness to give him satisfaction”.
 And that finally did it, for John.
 He could now justify challenging the revered politician to a duel, “as soon as may be convenient”.
 The older man said tomorrow would be fine, after church of course.

-At 5:30 on Sunday Afternoon, September 5, 1802, they met on the field of honor - in this case, in the vacant lot where people tethered their horses, behind the still unfinished Masonic temple and theatre.
-The location was just outside the cities' jurisdiction, but convenient enough that 300 spectators showed up (today, the corner of Hancock and Johnson streets).
+At 5:30 on Sunday Afternoon, September 5, 1802, they met on the field of honor - in this case, the vacant lot where people tethered their horses, behind the still unfinished Masonic temple and theater.
+The location was just outside the city limit, but convenient enough that 300 spectators showed up (today, the corner of Hancock and Johnson streets).
 Richard was accompanied by Dr. Pasteur, and John's second was Edward Graham.
 Both flintlock pistols were loaded and locked, and the two combatants stepped out 20 paces apart.
 And at the dropping of a handkerchief, both men fired, and both men missed.

 This was not unexpected.
 Accuracy with a flintlock pistol was so bad that one American cavalry officer noted during the revolution that his strategy was to ride “full tilt” toward the enemy and “heave” his weapon at them.
 Besides, this gave the aggrieved gentlemen a chance to come to their senses, call it even and go home.
 But neither John nor Richard were willing to let go of their pride.
 Their weapons were re-loaded, and they returned to their firing positions.
 Again the scarf floated to earth, and again they fired, and again they both missed.